 We need highly efficient, easy-to-deploy intelligent robotic systems with enhanced sensory capabilities including high-quality 3D vision to meet the many challenges.
 Scan&Sand™ from Graymatter robotics is just such a smart robot system.

 Scan&Sand™, as the name implies, has a perfect fit for surface sanding and finishing, a prime example of a skilled operation that takes years, and not weeks to master, and like many other skilled professions, it is running dangerously short of the master practitioners needed.
 Typical tolerances for a well-executed job can be around a millimeter or even sub-millimeter.
-At this point the skill of humans starts to rapidly diminish, we’re just not made to detect such fine tolerances and a robot with a high-quality 3D vision system can go way below millimeter accuracy.
+At this point the skill of humans starts to rapidly diminish, we’re just not made to detect such fine tolerances and a robot with a high-quality vision-guided robotics system can go way below millimeter accuracy.

 Scan&Sand™ is a combination of innovative technologies that can be delivered as per a customer’s needs.
 Graymatter Robotics’ core competence is developing smart robotic cells that use AI to enable robots to perform complex tasks that often comprise a large element of tactile ability, the sorts of tasks tradesmen spend years acquiring.
 A full Scan&Sand™ robot cell comprises a range of elements including:

 The system is autonomous and does not rely on 3D CAD models to carry out its tasks.
 A job is presented to the Scan&Sand™ system, it makes multiple captures to build a detailed view of the object in 3D, then it is ready to get to work - all within a few short minutes.
 It has machine learning at its core and with every job it builds on its knowledge about how to best carry out the work efficiently and to the highest quality.